Leaf retention: Evergreen.

 Flowers: Crowded clusters of small white flowers cover entire plant and exude a strong lilac scent

 Bloom: Late winter and early spring.

-Fruit: Fruit turns green to red to brown.
-When fruit dries in mid
+Fruit: Flesh on the small, round fruit turns green to red to brown.
+When the fruit dries

 Stems: New stems are pinkish, older stems light gray.
 No spines.